tonirzv/instagramapi/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Future
+In the future, Instagramapi will can get and save your photos in your web server.